m4v15/gitflow/README.md

 ## About

-This is a git flow workshop
+This is a git flow workshop.